rakuten-ads/Rakuten-Ads-iOS/doc/bannerads/README.md

 ### 1.6 Ad Sesssion

-`RUNAAdSession` is for avoiding duplicated advertisment contents.
-When a `RUNAAdSession` instance is set to banners and not nil, individual ad will be load at those banners among the same session instance.
+`RUNAAdSession` is for avoiding duplicate advertisement contents.
+When a `RUNAAdSession` instance is set to banners and not nil, individual ad will be loaded at those banners with the same session instance.

+> __Notice:__ It is still possible that a banner show as same ad as a previous one when two banners' loading times are too close.

 ### 1.7 Extensions